 BaseSpatialAudioEngine

-This class contains some of the APIs in the LocalSpatialAudioEngine class.
+This class contains some APIs from the LocalSpatialAudioEngine class.

 The LocalSpatialAudioEngine class inherits from BaseSpatialAudioEngine.